 Laser thermal keratoplasty (LTK)

 - Description - a laser is aimed around the cornea, creating symmetrical spots that cause stromal shrinkage and therefore modification of corneal shape.
 The amount applied determines the refractive outcome.
+This approach is not yet widely in use.

 - Use - low hypermetropia and, in some cases, presbyopia.